Adjudication Timeline

 Reply to Response

-Strictly speaking, you should not assume that there will be endless opportunities to response or reply to the other party's submission.
+Strictly speaking, you should not assume that there will be endless opportunities to respond or reply to the other party's submission.

-If the responding party's response includes a counter claim, the referring party will have an opportunity to issue a response to the counter claim.
+If the responding party's response includes a counterclaim, the referring party will have an opportunity to reply to the counterclaim.

 Rejoinder / Surrejoinder

-The Adjudicator will normally request an extension of time to accommodate the request for the two documents if requested.
+The Adjudicator will generally request an extension of time to accommodate the request for the two documents if requested.

 Depending upon the Adjudicator's directions, the Responding Party may be afforded a further opportunity to issue a rejoinder on the Referring Party's reply.